chelobotix/Portfolio_React/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Roman Emperors - React & Redux Microverse Capstone Project Module 3<a name="about-project"></a>
+# 📖 Portfolio Barrenechea<a name="about-project"></a>

-> Roman Emperors React & Redux App developed with Nodejs, Html, Css, Js, Webpack, React and Redux
+> Portfolio Barrenechea App developed with Nodejs, Html, Tailwind, Js, Webpack, React and Redux

 ## 🛠 Built With <a name="built-with"></a>